 Once you arrive in the emergency room, the medical staff will work to stabilize your condition and treat a possible heart attack, heart failure or electrolyte imbalances.
 You may be given medications to stabilize your heart rhythm.

-The prognosis after sudden cardiac arrest varies.
-Some people may be in a coma for days, weeks or indefinitely.
-Others may recover only partial function.
 After you recover, your doctor will discuss with you or your family what additional tests you may need to determine the cause of the cardiac arrest.
 Your doctor will also discuss preventive treatment options with you to reduce your risk of another cardiac arrest.

 Treatments may include: